reswitched/libtransistor/README.md

 (gdb)
 ```
 ## Debian Info
 On Debian Sid at least it's necessary to install the packages python-pyelftools nd python-lz4.
-Also for me it was necessary to install llvm using the official ppa by first adding this to the end of /etc/apt/sources.list
+Also it is necessary to install llvm using the official ppa by first adding this to the end of /etc/apt/sources.list
 ```
 deb http://apt.llvm.org/unstable/ llvm-toolchain main deb-src http://apt.llvm.org/unstable/ llvm-toolchain main